echoanil/expensify/README.md

 ### A minimalistic expense tracker app to track all your income & expenses without any hassle.

-### :heavy_exclamation_mark: In case of an error message &rArr; expensify.apps.modernapps.site refused to connect
+### :heavy_exclamation_mark: In case of an error message &rArr; expensify-flow.herokuapp.com refused to connect
 ### Put ```https://``` in front of the URL, Like [https://expensify-flow.herokuapp.com/](https://expensify-flow.herokuapp.com/)

 > If you'd like to start tracking your expenses, you can register an account with just an email address